w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 - The collator is not able to propagate the block to any of the assigned validators.
 - The candidate is not backed by validators participating to the Candidate Backing subsystem.
 - The candidate is not selected by a relay chain block author.
-- The candidate's PoV is not considered available within a timeout, and it is discarded frm the relay chain.
+- The candidate's PoV is not considered available within a timeout, and it is discarded from the Relay Chain.

 ## Approval Process